redlaserbmBTD/BTDB2_SIMULATOR/README.md

 5. **Advanced Optimization Potential:** The code's fast run time means that it operates well when used in black-box optimization problems.

 # Update Log
+- (May 16, 2023 - v0.9.3)
+   - New syntax for initializing `Rounds()` class which allows the user specify rounds with various levels of stall throughout the game simulation
+   - Fixed an issue which would cause the simulation to incorrectly compute the money gained from selling Elite Sniper and Spirit of the Forest
+   - The simulation now prints logs messages of importance to the player when a safe-guard is triggered.
+   - When the code terminates the buy queue as a consequence of attempting to perform a disallowed action (such as buying multiple T5's), the code now abandons running the buy queue entirely, speeding up simulation time in this edge case.
 - (May 12, 2023 - v0.9.2)
    - Graphs from `GameState.viewCashEcoHistory()` are now more informative.
    - `GameState.viewCashEcoHistory(dim=(w,h))` lets you set the width and height of the graphs.